 Private insurance companies may choose to cover the premiums for Medicare Parts A and B entirely, making it a truly $0 premium plan.
 However, it should be noted that Part A is already free to many people on Original Medicare if you or your spouse paid Medicare taxes for long enough while working, or if you are eligible for Medicare before you reach age 65.

-But even if you have free Part A, everyone must pay a premium for Part B, which is $170.01 per month in 2022 and will be $164.90 in 2023, and may be higher depending on your income.
+But even if you have free Part A, everyone must pay a premium for Part B, which is $164.90 in 2023 ($174.70 in 2024), and may be higher depending on your income.
 Zero-premium MA plans may pay for all or part of this Part B cost for you, but in return, the pool of providers they offer may be smaller than those offered by Original Medicare, and they may come with higher out-of-pocket costs.
 For example, zero premium plans may have higher copays and deductibles, meaning patients pay more per service and also pay more before their MA plan kicks in to help cover costs.

 Other Potential Costs for Zero Premium Medicare Advantage Plans